 All study materials and data are available on the Open Science Framework at \url{https://osf.io/wzuh6}.
-The repository includes the full injected context transcript, test prompts, complete model responses, the response-generation script, the qualitative codebook with interpretive notes, and the full quantitative dataset.
+The repository includes the full injected context transcript, test prompts, complete model responses, the response-generation script (Python code produced with AI assistance), the qualitative codebook with interpretive notes, and the full quantitative dataset.
 Secondary figures and supplemental statistical analyses are provided in the Appendices.